skroonenburg/Skeletor/README.md

 Vision
 =======
-To help developers rapidly build ASP.NET MVC applications which are considered robust, and best practice.
+To help developers rapidly build ASP.NET MVC applications which are considered robust and best practice.
-To strike a balance between leveraging the cutting edge, and the stable ‘production ready’ level of quality  commercial software demand.
+To strike a balance between leveraging cutting edge and stable production ready quality commercial software.

 This is our core vision and commitment.